ZerroDevs/LuckyWheel/README.md

-# Lucky Wheel & 3D Dice Roller 🎰🎲
+# Lucky Wheel & Gamble Casino 🎰🎲🃏

-A modern, feature-rich web application for making random decisions with style.
-Features a customizable spinning wheel and a 3D dice roller, built with HTML, CSS, and Vanilla JavaScript.
+A modern, feature-rich web application for making random decisions and playing luck-based casino games with style.
+Features a customizable spinning wheel, 3D dice roller, and multiple gambling modes built with HTML, CSS, and Vanilla JavaScript.

 ## Features ✨